 1. Environmental Impact Assessment (EIA)

-The Environmental Impact Assessment (EIA) is crucial for any major development project.
-It assesses the potential environmental impacts of the proposed project and proposes mitigation measures.
-The project cannot proceed without obtaining an EIA clearance, ensuring that the environmental concerns are adequately addressed.
+The Environmental Impact Assessment (EIA) is crucial for any significant development project.
+It assesses the potential environmental impacts of the proposed project and proposes mitigation measures to address these impacts.
+The project cannot proceed without obtaining an Environmental Impact Assessment (EIA) clearance, ensuring that environmental concerns are adequately addressed.

 Components of EIA